 Carefully tweaked, tempered and timed

 All good-natured, well-reasoned, and rhymed

-© 2016, essay and poem, Jamie Dedes, All rights reserved; frontispiece from Leaves of Grass (1883) and the cover of Common Sense (1775) in the U.S. Public Domain; Newstand Chapbook illustration by J.C.
+© 2016, text and poem, Jamie Dedes, All rights reserved; frontispiece from Leaves of Grass (1883) and the cover of Common Sense (1775) in the U.S. Public Domain; Newstand Chapbook illustration by J.C.
 Leyendecker circa 1899, Public Domain.